Arthur Masuaku: West Ham United defender signs contract extension | Goal.com

 “After three years in England, Arthur is now established and well settled, and we look forward to seeing him make a big contribution in the future.”

-At 2019 Afcon, Masuaku's only appearance for DR Congo was against Uganda which ended in a 2-0 loss against the Leopards.
+At 2019 Afcon, Masuaku's only appearance was against Uganda, which ended in a 2-0 loss against the Leopards.

 They bowed out of the competition in the Round of 16 after a penalty shoot-out loss to Madagascar.